 These paints are different from the normal/flat paints by virtue of their composition; they are denser and have more molecules of color.
-The texture on the wall can be achieved by using these paints with tools such as brushes, sponges, spatulas etc. Textured paints are usually water-based and last long if they are maintained properly.
+You can achieve wall texture by using these paints with tools such as brushes, sponges, spatulas etc. These water-based paints can last long if you maintain them properly.

 Cost: ₹600 onwards (per litre)

 Verdict: Textured paints are useful in highlighting certain walls in the house.
 These paints can change the entire look and feel of your home when accentuated with the right kind of lighting.

 If you found this piece informative, also read 7 Ways To Pick Exterior Paint Colours for Your Home.